 Bulgaria has traditionally been an arbitration-friendly jurisdiction, both for domestic and international disputes.
-Arbitration as a means of dispute resolution was implemented in Bulgaria at the end of the 19th century with the first Civil Procedure Act (1892).
-In the first half of the 20th century, arbitration was widely used to resolve both civil and commercial cases, and the arbitrators had extensive powers, including powers to resolve disputes ex aequo et bono.
+Arbitration as a means of dispute resolution was implemented in Bulgaria at the end of the nineteenth century with the first Civil Procedure Act (1892).
+In the first half of the twentieth century, arbitration was widely used to resolve both civil and commercial cases, and the arbitrators had extensive powers, including powers to resolve disputes ex aequo et bono.
 During the socialist period (1944–1989), arbitration was allowed only in respect of legal disputes between Bulgarian socialist organisations and foreign enterprises or entities.
 The transition to a market economy at the end of the 1980s led to the considerable development and modernisation of both domestic and international commercial arbitration, which gradually come back as a widely used dispute resolution mechanism.

 i National legislation

 Arbitration in Bulgaria is regulated mainly by the International Commercial Arbitration Act (ICAA).2 Adopted in 1988, the ICAA is largely based on the UNCITRAL Model Law on International Commercial Arbitration (1985), thus rendering Bulgaria one of the first Model Law jurisdictions.
 The 2006 amendments to the UNCITRAL Model Law have not yet been implemented in Bulgaria, and at present there are no plans in this respect.